ashwinnair10/ssl-doc/README.md

 Had to start over.

 ## New UserID: ashwin, Public IP: 4.213.195.41
 Completed tasks upto pubkeyauthentication.
-Turns out the error I faced earlier was due to the hosts.allow and deny not working correctly.
+Turns out the error I faced earlier was also due to the hosts.allow and deny not working correctly.
 Even though I added my local IP to the etc/hosts.allow and set other IPs to be denied in etc/hosts.deny, my Local IP also got denied.
 Trying to figure what went wrong.
 So skipping the IP restriction for now.
 - fail2ban setup done.
 - Added 'ssladmin@mediaserver' pubkey to '~/.ssh/authorized_keys'